 Chemically homogeneous (at least at birth)

-One example of an SSP is the typical star cluster (either open or globular).
+One example of an SSP is the typical open star cluster.

 where here POPULATIONS refers to what I will call a PRINCIPAL COMPONENT